A-Level and GCSE results: What happens if it does not go to plan?

 - Published

 As envelopes are torn open and websites refreshed on A-Level results day, young people are anxiously finding out whether they can take the next big step in their lives.
 But what happens if it does not go to plan?
-With GCSE results also due this month, three people whose career journeys did not go as expected tell us how their paths in life have taken twists and turns, but have gone from strength to strength.
+With GCSEs and other results also due this month, three people whose career journeys did not go as expected tell us how their paths in life have taken twists and turns, but have gone from strength to strength.

 'I'm living my 10-year dream'